secretstartups/handbook/people-group/learning-and-development/certifications/gitlab-201/index.html.md

 ### Child Epics

 A child epic is a sub epic created within the parent epic.
-You can think about it like a folder with sub folders and multiple files.
+You may think about it like a folder with sub folders and multiple files.
 Child epics may be added to a parent epic.
+(INSERT IMAGE)

 To add a child epic:
 1. Navigate to the parent epic, click the add dropdown button